CQDX/visi-genie-4d-systems-async/README.md

 ### Roadmap

 Future plans for ViSiGenie4DSystems.Async is to support Reactive Extensions - Main Library.
 2.3.0-beta2 support UWP but currently this version of RX is not a stable Nuget package state.
-It is envision ViSi Genie Report messages would use RX.
+For example, ViSi Genie Reports could use RX.
 See [Reactive Extensions (Rx) – Part 1 – Replacing C# Events](http://rehansaeed.com/reactive-extensions-part1-replacing-events/)

 ### Hardware